Hopf algebra actions in tensor categories: Maximally symmetric etale algebras in pseudo-unitary braided fusion categories

-The inequality is just the fact that multiplicity $\dim(\D(I,Y))$ of the unit object in another object $Y$ of a fusion category $\D(=\C_A)$ is bounded from above by the (pseudo-unitary) dimension $d_\D(Y)$. \epf It follows from lemma \ref{ml} that $\dim(\C(A,A)) \leq d(A)$ for any \'etale algebra $A$. \nl We call an \'etale algebra $A$ {\em maximally symmetric} if the above bound is saturated, i.e.\ if
+The inequality is just the fact that multiplicity $\dim(\D(I,Y))$ of the unit object in another object $Y$ of a fusion category $\D(=\C_A)$ is bounded from above by the dimension $d_\D(Y)$. \end{proof} It follows from Lemma \ref{ml} that $\dim(\C(A,A)) \leq d(A)$ for any \'etale algebra $A$.